mcarrickscott/modarith/README.md

 Any implementation should be tested using test vectors.
 A good source are the test vectors provided by the Wycheproof project - see https://github.com/C2SP/wycheproof

 A short python script *parse.py* is provided which converts the JSON formatted test vectors for ECDSA and EdDSA to a form more easily digestible by a C or Rust program.

+# Microsoft C 64-bit compiler support

+Inexcusably the Microsoft C 64 bit compiler MSVC does not support 128-bit integers (BTW you really should be using *clang-cl*).
+However relatively efficient implementation is still possible with MSVC using special intrinsic functions.

+The scripts *pseudoms64.py* and *montyms64.py* generate code which uses these intrinsics.
+By default x86-64 intrinsics are used.
+But generated code can also be configured for ARM64, or indeed any architecture which at a minimum allows access to the top 64 bits of a 128-bit product.

+A minor change is also required in the *curve.py* script where indicated.